Advanced IPsec Settings¶

 - IPsec Filter Mode

 Experimental.
-Controls how the firewall will filter IPsec traffic.
+Controls how the firewall filters IPsec traffic.

-- Filter IPsec Tunnel and VTI on IPsec tab (enc0)
+- Filter IPsec Tunnel, Transport, and VTI on IPsec tab (enc0)

 The default behavior.
-Rules on the IPsec tab filter all IPsec traffic, including both tunnel mode and VTI mode.
+Rules on the IPsec tab filter all IPsec traffic, including tunnel mode, transport mode, and VTI mode.

-This is limited in that it does not allow for filtering on assigned VTI interfaces, and does not allow for NAT or
+This is limited in that it does not allow for filtering on assigned VTI or transport mode interfaces, and does not allow for NAT or

-- Filter IPsec VTI on assigned interfaces, block all tunnel mode traffic
+- Filter IPsec VTI and Transport on assigned interfaces, block all tunnel mode traffic

-Enables firewall rules for assigned VTI interfaces, NAT on VTI interfaces, and
+Enables firewall rules for assigned VTI and transport mode interfaces, NAT on VTI interfaces, and

 - IP Compression